What Is a Charge Nurse?

 - Decision making

-Looking for a New Charge Nurse Job?
+Looking for a New Role as a Charge Nurse?

 Create a Trusted profile to see what opportunities are available to you as a charge nurse!